geshan/geshan.github.com/posts/2017-06-07-software-companies-tech-competency-matrix.md

 - Misc
 - Software Engineering
 cover: /images/swtcm/swtcm.jpg
+description: In this post I will unfold my understanding of what makes a tech team competent in 4 levels with 6 main criteria and 25 sub criteria.
+keywords: software engineering, software company
 ---

 Every company is a [technology company](https://www.forbes.com/sites/forbestechcouncil/2017/01/23/why-every-company-is-a-technology-company/#62d4503657ae).
 A technology company without great software and technical team is insignificant.
 In this post I will unfold my understanding of what makes a tech team competent in 4 levels with 6 main criteria and 25 sub criteria.